richchapler/AzureSolutionsDocumentation/curricula/SQL_DP300Bootcamp_Questions.md

 <br>D) Query Performance Insight in the Azure portal

 ### Question 45
-You have a columnstore‐indexed table in your Azure SQL database that is queried only occasionally.
+You have a columnstore-indexed table in your Azure SQL database that is queried only occasionally.
 You enable archival compression on the columnstore.

 Which two outcomes are you likely to observe?
 <br>A) Each query will perform more disk I/O